TenSeventy7/TnsOTAService/content/addons/fresh/single-speaker.md

 versionName = "12.0.0.1"

 +++
-This addon is **uninstallable** and cannot be removed unless Fresh is reinstalled.
+This addon is **not uninstallable** and cannot be removed unless Fresh is reinstalled.

 This reverts "stereo speakers" to what is used on stock Samsung ROMs.